Reitmania/reitmania.github.io/_pages/talks.md

 This is a list of my conference participations and other presentations, where I was at least involved in the corresponding proceeding.

+Project presentation of *RoboBoatAssist* in the TV show "Einfach genial!"
+(MDR).

 [![MDR](https://img.youtube.com/vi/3pGZfF1cWyM/0.jpg)](https://www.youtube.com/watch?v=3pGZfF1cWyM)

+Presentation of our add-on *BlAInder* at BCON 2022:

 [![BCON](https://img.youtube.com/vi/lqbZdTLMyQw/0.jpg)](https://www.youtube.com/watch?v=lqbZdTLMyQw)

+Presentation of machine learning prediction models in air traffic management on the Applied Machine Learning Days (AMLD) 2021:

 [![AMLD](https://img.youtube.com/vi/6G_wFYpHrew/0.jpg)](https://www.youtube.com/watch?v=6G_wFYpHrew)